-Smarr\cite{smarr} first showed that mass can be expressed as a function of area, angular momentum and charge for Kerr-Newman black hole.
-On the other hand, Hawking\cite{bcw} pointed out that the BH surface area can never decreases.
+Smarr \cite{smarr} first showed that mass can be expressed as a function of area, angular momentum and charge for Kerr-Newman BH.
+On the other hand, Hawking \cite{bcw} pointed out that the BH surface area can never decrease.
 Therefore the BH surface area is indeed a constant quantity over the ${\cal H}^\pm$.
-For Taub-NUT spacetime, this is given by Eq.(\ref{tn}).
-Inverting this Eq. one can obtain for Taub-NUT BH, the mass as a function of area of both the horizons(${\cal H}^\pm$) and NUT parameter $n$:
+For TN spacetime, it is given by Eq. (\ref{tn}).
+Inverting this Eq. one can obtain for TN BH, the mass as a function of area of both the horizons (${\cal H}^\pm$) and NUT parameter $n$:

 Let us calculate the mass differential $d{\cal M}$ to define the two physical quantities in terms of inner and outer horizon.

 where

 where,